big-data-and-economics/big-data-class-materials/README.md

 - Check the [calendar](#lectures) within 24 hours of each lecture to see any materials you need to download/review
 - Fork the main problem set repository within 48 hours of the problem set being posted
 - Open problem set data and code within 48 hours of the problem set being posted
-- Work on problem sets in groups, but turn in your own code
+- Work on problem sets in groups, but turn in your own code (unless it is a group assignment)
 - Post questions to [GitHub Discussions](https://github.com/orgs/big-data-and-economics/discussions) or page-specific `Issues` unless it is of a private matter (e.g. grades, extensions)
     - There is a GitHub `Issues` tab within every problem set that I create, please post questions about problem sets directly to the tab for each problem set
     - If I receive an email with a question that will benefit everyone, I will ask you to post it to GitHub Issues/Discussions